-Prior to Penn State Health, Lynette served as the Associate Vice President for Inclusion and Workforce Diversity at Cornell University in Ithaca, NY where she was responsible for implementing staff diversity initiatives, overseeing the Title IX program, and leading the affirmative action program.
-While at Cornell, Lynette developed programs resulting in organizational recognition as a best employer for work/life by Working Mother Media, best employer for employees over 50 by AARP, adoption friendly employer by David Thomas Foundation, and Exemplary Voluntary Effort employer by Office of Federal Contract Compliance Programs.
+Before Penn State Health, Chappell-Williams served as the associate vice president for inclusion and workforce diversity at Cornell University.
+She was responsible for implementing staff diversity initiatives, overseeing the Title IX program, and leading the affirmative action program.
+While at Cornell, Chappell-Williams developed programs resulting in organizational recognition as a best employer for work/life by Working Mother Media, best employer for employees over 50 by AARP, adoption friendly employer by David Thomas Foundation, and Exemplary Voluntary Effort Employer by the Office of Federal Contract Compliance Programs.

-Lynette has been nationally recognized for her work in diversity, inclusion and work/life, including an HR Rising Star/Diversity Champion by HR Executive Magazine in 2006, the Legacy Award from Families and Work Institute in 2011, and Women Worth Watching by Diversity Journal in 2013.
+Chappell-Williams has been nationally recognized for her work in diversity, inclusion, and work/life, including an HR Rising Star/Diversity Champion by HR Executive Magazine in 2006, the Legacy Award from Families and Work Institute in 2011, and Women Worth Watching by Diversity Journal in 2013.

-Lynette received her JD from The Ohio State University and a BS. in Psychology from James Madison University in Harrisonburg, VA, where she was a charter member of Alpha Kappa Alpha sorority and a member of the honors program.
+Chappell-Williams received her JD from The Ohio State University and a Bachelor’s in Science in psychology from James Madison University, where she was a charter member of Alpha Kappa Alpha sorority and a member of the honors program.

-Lynette, originally from Newport News, VA, is a resident of the Harrisburg PA area and has one daughter who is an alum of George Mason University and a graduate of Penn State University’s criminal justice master’s program.
+Chappell-Williams, originally from Newport News, Va., is a resident of the Harrisburg, Pa. area and has one daughter who is an alum of George Mason University and a graduate of Penn State University’s master’s program in criminal justice.